 Not only do hellebores come in different colors but some varieties are bred to bloom at different times.
-Hellebores give you the enjoyment of sequential blooms beginning mid- to late winter into spring.
-With a large variety of flower colors and a long-lasting bloom, hellebores are a great choice for adding color and character to a semi-shaded part of the garden.
+Hellebores give you the enjoyment of sequential blooms with some varieties starting their bloom in late fall, and other varieties starting in early spring.
+With a large variety of flower colors and a long-lasting bloom, hellebores are a great choice for adding winter season color and character to a semi-shaded part of the garden.

-Soils that are nutrient rich and that stay consistently moist, but not wet, will have hellebores growing deep roots and flowering with ease.
+Soils that are nutrient rich and that stay consistently moist but not wet, will have hellebores growing deep roots and flowering with ease.
 Though tolerant of many soil types, hellebores will benefit when planted in soil mixed with compost, leaf mold, or old manure.
 Be sure not to bury the crown of the plant when planting and mulching.